 Deborah Edwards has worked in mental health for over 20 years.
 Her expertise is in short-term EAP interventions, working with individuals who experience workplace stress, self-esteem issues, trauma, depression, addictions and anxiety.
-Deb’s therapeutic lens is person-centered and humanistic.
+Deb’s therapeutic lens is person-centred and humanistic.
 She uses a variety modalities including CBT, mindfulness meditation and solution-focused therapy to assist with a range of behavioural and mental health challenges.

 David Mutton has 40 years’ experience as a psychologist.
 As the chief police psychologist during the 1990s, he was instrumental in setting up critical incident and PTSD support services for police officers and support staff.
 Following his years with the police, he embarked on an academic career whilst still maintaining a clinical practice.
 He taught mainly clinical and forensic psychology at Western Sydney University, as well as being a clinical supervisor.
 David's main areas of interest are stress and anxiety management, LGBTQIA+ issues and short-term, solutions-focused counselling.